Mt. Blue graduates hailed for their resilience

 Beneath a white tent, class officers and school staff wearing blue-and-gold masks guided students out of their vehicles.
 Graduates were then led to a podium to receive their diplomas from Monique Poulin, the school’s principal.

 Class speaker Kahryn Cullenberg described how supportive and empathetic Mt.
-Blue’s teachers and staff members were during remote learning.
-She encouraged her classmates to continue the trend of small acts of kindness, like those she observed during the initial months of the pandemic.
+Blue’s teachers and staff were during remote learning.
+She encouraged her classmates to continue the trend of small acts of kindness that she has observed during the initial months of the pandemic.

 “Small acts can add up when everyone jumps on board,” Cullenberg said.

-Each student was allowed to remove his or her mask for a brief photo opportunity as he or she, holding a diploma, stood next to Poulin.
-They were then directed to a grassy area that had been marked for social distancing, where the students cheered for the rest of their group’s graduates.
+Students were allowed to remove their mask for a brief photo opportunity as they stood next to Poulin with their diploma.
+They were then directed to a grassy area marked for social distancing where the students cheered for the rest of their group’s graduates.

-After receiving feedback from the Class of 2020, Mt.
-Blue decided to organize the procession based on students’ desired groups of friends, rather than in alphabetized order.
+“I’m happy that they did something for them because it just didn’t seem like anything at first was going to happen.
+This is pretty organized, I think.
+At least they get some kind of recognition,” Mom Sheri Nichols said from her vehicle while slowly driving her daughter Katrina Sprague through the procession line.

-Science teachers Jeff and Maria Howatt directed traffic at the school’s entrance, while holding clipboards with spreadsheets of the vehicle procession order.
+Science teachers Jeff and Maria Howatt directed traffic at the school’s entrance while holding clipboards clamped with spreadsheets of the vehicle procession order.

-“There was 20 minutes of chaos, and then perfect,” Jeff Howatt said of the first flow of vehicles.
+“There was 20 minutes of chaos and then perfect,” Jeff Howatt said about the first flow of cars.

-The students-and-faculty-planned ceremony proceeded at a calm, steady pace that required four hours to award diplomas to all of the graduates.
+The student and faculty planned ceremony proceeded with a calm pace which required four hours to award all of the graduates with diplomas.

 “When kids are part of the solution, there’s always a win,” Maria Howatt said.

-Of the 164 graduates, 97 plan to attend college or a technical program, 29 expect to enter the workforce and four plan to join the military.
+Of the 164 graduates, 97 plan on attending college or a technical program, 29 students will enter the workforce and four plan on entering the military.

 Comments are not available on this story.